-Price response through CES production function.
+Energy demands react to energy prices and technology costs.
+Price response of final energy demand through CES production function.
 No explicit modelling of behavioural change.
 Baseline energy demands are calibrated in such a way that the energy demand patterns in different regions slowly converge when displayed as per capita energy demand over per capita GDP.

-Coal (with and w/o CCS)

-Gas (with and w/o CCS)

-Oil (with and w/o CCS)

-Biomass (with and w/o CCS)

-Solar CSP

-Heat pumps
+Coal (with and w/o CCS), gas (with and w/o CCS), oil (w/o CCS), nuclear, biomass (with and w/o CCS), wind, solar PV, solar CSP, hydropower, geothermal, hydrogen

-Hydrogen (from fossil fuels and biomass with and w/o CCS; electrolytic hydrogen)

-Fuel to liquid (from fossil fuels and biomass with and w/o CCS)
+CHP, Heat pumps, hydrogen (from fossil fuels and biomass with and w/o CCS; electrolytic hydrogen), fuel to gas, fuel to liquid (from fossil fuels and biomass with and w/o CCS), heat plants